 This clause may be modified.
-There are three cases provided as options for describing the election or appointment of officers: one for the case in which the Chair appoints other officers; a second for the case in which the other officers are elected; and a third in which all officers are elected.
-Use the introduction and an appropriate section -- Case 1, Case 2, or Case 3 – or a similar process, as the basis for this clause.
+(Three cases are provided; either choose one of these cases – Case 1, Case 2, or Case 3 – or create a similar process for this clause and delete the other options.)
+Case 1 is often used by Sponsors who appoint the officers and have established progression of officer positions, e.g., from Secretary to Vice-Chair to Chair.
+Case 2 is intended for Sponsors who appoint the Chair but elect other officers.
+Case 3 is for Sponsors in which all officers are elected.
+If Case 1 is selected, change title to “Appointment of Officers”.
+If case 3 is selected, change title to “Election of Officers”.

 All appointed and elected positions become effective at the end of the plenary session where the appointment/election occurs.
 A plenary session is as defined in Plenary Sessions subclause of the IEEE 802 LAN/MAN Standards Committee Operations Manual.
 Prior to the end of that plenary session, persons that have been appointed/elected during the session are considered ‘Acting’, and do not vote.
 Persons who are succeeding someone that currently holds the position do not acquire any Sponsor rights until the close of the plenary session.

 The term for all officers of the Sponsor ends at close of the first plenary session of each even numbered year.
 Unless otherwise restricted by these P&P. Sponsor officers may be confirmed for a subsequent term if reappointed or re-elected to the position.
 Officers appointed and affirmed maintain their appointments until the next appointment opportunity unless they resign, are removed for cause, or are unable to serve for another reason.